remp2020/remp/Beam/README.md

 *These commands need to be run just once.
 Every further execution would result in BadRequest returned by Elasticsearch that inidices or document types are already present.*

+#### Redis Sentinel

+Application supports Redis to be configured with the Sentinel cluster.
+In order to enable the integration, see `.env.example` file and `REDIS_SENTINEL_SERVICE` variable.

 ### Technical feature description

 ##### Dashboard